Disney shop struggles to get approval for gate to prevent rough sleeping

 Mr Fanning claimed industrial, retractable security gates were being used to get around the restrictions on the use of roller shutters.

-“They are aesthetically damaging to a shopfront and streetscape and the council should refuse such planning applications,” he said Mr Fanning.
+“They are aesthetically damaging to a shopfront and streetscape and the council should refuse such planning applications,” he said.

 The architect said he objected to Disney’s claims about homeless people to justify the need for a security gate as he claimed it gave “a false impression” that there was constant misuse of the shop entrance.